jnertl/middlewaresw/feature_requirements.md

 ## Testing Requirements

 ### [REQ100] Debug Output
-- The application must print the current engine RPM, oil pressure, and temperature to the console at least once every 200 milliseconds during normal operation.
+- The application must print the current engine RPM, oil pressure, and temperature to the standard output (console) at least once every 200 milliseconds during normal operation.
+- The output string must exactly match:
-- Output format must be: `Engine RPM:[<rpm>], Temperature:[<temperature>], Oil Pressure:[<oil_pressure>] psi`
+   `Engine RPM:[<rpm>], Temperature:[<temperature>], Oil Pressure:[<oil_pressure>] psi`
+   where `<rpm>`, `<temperature>`, and `<oil_pressure>` are integer values representing the latest engine data.
+- Each output line must be printed on a new line, with no extra whitespace before or after the string.
+- The output must be visible in the terminal when running the application interactively.

 ### [REQ101] Unit Tests
 - All public classes and methods must have corresponding unit tests implemented using GoogleTest.